MicrosoftDocs/powerapps-docs/powerapps-docs/user/interactive-dashboards.md

 > ![Interactive dashboard](media/interactive_dashboard.png "Interactive dashboard")

  ## Work with interactive dashboard

- Use the visual filter option to see visual filters for work streasm below.
+ Use the visual filter option to drill-down in to the data on the charts.

 1. To view an interactive dashbaord, in the list of dashbards find the one that has the interactive icon ![Interactive dashboard icon](media/interactive_dashboard_icon.png "Interactive dashboard icon") next the dashboard name.